 Before the covid-19 pandemic started, we wrote back in Sept 2019, that flexible and remote working were becoming an increasingly significant demand from the workforce.

 Now, obviously, everything has changed.
 Remote work, mandated by the pandemic, has upended the traditional view of office work.
 From set hours to the commute, to communication – we now see it all in a new light.

 Under UK law, permanent employees who have worked continuously for six months have the right to request flexible working.
 Employers have to respond within three months and any refusal should be “absolutely justified”.
 Flexible working can mean things like changes to hours or moving to a different location.

 Why it’s good for you

-Studies have found that flexible working, if done properly, increases productivity.
+Studies have found that flexible working if done properly, increases productivity.
 That’s obviously a boost for the company you’re working for, but it’s a boost for you too.
-You’ll be able to offer your employer more, excel your career and of course, better productivity means you’re doing a better job, and everyone wants that.

 Business Insider quotes Ron Friedman, social psychologist and author of The Best Place to Work: The Art and Science of Creating an Extraordinary Workplace, as saying:

 “We have decades of studies showing that people are happier, healthier, and more productive when they feel autonomous.
 The more autonomous we feel, the more likely we are to be engaged.”